Smart Snacks For A Healthy Smile

 Foods made from grains, such as bread, plain bagels, pretzels, pasta and pizza should be eaten in moderation.
 They are high in starches and could lead to tooth decay.
-Low fat milk and milk products including milk, yogurt, cheese and cottage cheese are good sources of calcium for strengthening tooth enamel.
+Low-fat milk and milk products including milk, yoghurt, cheese and cottage cheese are good sources of calcium for strengthening tooth enamel.

 We Can Help You Fight Tooth Decay

 If you have tooth decay or are looking for a dentist in Glasgow please visit us for a dental consultation.
 The Berkeley Clinic can offer you a number of appropriate treatments to treat your dental cavities.
 We also do plaque removal because it is one of the factors in treating tooth decay.